ArvindSubramaniam/Explicit-Connection-Sensitivity-Pruning-and-Quantization/README.md

 # Running the Visualization Module
 ```
    # import the module using
-   # from quantization import VisualizeNetwork
+   # from visualization import VisualizeNetwork

    v_net = VisualizeNetwork()